Boutique Marketing Studio- Contract

 The Contract is dated [the date both parties agree upon].

 1.1 Project.
 The Client is hiring the Designer to do the one or more of the following: The Designer will assist the Client in Content Marketing, Photo Editing, Social Media Marketing, E-mail Marketing, Logo Designing, Invoicing the client’s customers, and/or Website developing; this will include the home page and five additional static pages.

 1.3 Payment.
 The Client will pay the Designer a flat fee per job.
 Of this, the Client will pay the Designer monthly.
 The Designer reserves the right to correct any errors or omissions (including after an order has been submitted) and to change or update information at any time without prior notice.
 Please note that such errors or omissions may relate to project descriptions, pricing and schedule.
 Additionally, the Designer reserves the right to cancel or refuse to accept any project.

 1.4 Expenses.
 The Client will reimburse the Designer's expenses.
 Expenses must be pre approved by the Client.
 Reimbursement is subject to the following: pre-approved expenses, including but not limited to travel, materials costs, and research costs.

 2.1 Designer Owns All Work Products.
 As part of this job, the Designer is creating “work product” for the Client.
 To avoid confusion, work product is the finished product, as well as drafts, notes, materials, mockups, hardware, designs, inventions, patents, code, and anything else that the Designer works on—that is, conceives, creates, designs, develops, invents, works on, or reduces to practice—as part of this project, whether before the date of this Contract or after.
 The Designer hereby owns all of its rights, titles, and interests in and to the work product (including intellectual property rights), and the Designer will be the sole owner of it.
-Any reproductions is considered copyright infringement and can be prosecuted to the fullest extent of the law.
+Any reproduction is considered copyright infringement and can be prosecuted to the fullest extent of the law.
 The Designer does not own the rights to any photography supplied by Client.